-If you notice an error on your remittance advice, call the Provider Helpline with details about the error.
+If you notice an error on your remittance advice (RA), call the Provider Helpline with details about the error.

-Priority Health will make the necessary corrections and adjustments on a future remittance advice.
+Priority Health will make the necessary corrections and adjustments on a future remittance advice (RA).

-Priority Health will send your office a letter requesting repayment.
+In most instances, Priority Health sends your office a letter requesting repayment.
 This letter is the only form of notification your office will receive.
 The claim will not appear on your remittance advice and cannot be viewed on the web.
 There may be instances, however, where Priority Health will take the necessary corrections and adjustments on a future remittance advice (ie: Claim reprocessed via an internal configuration log).

 Monthly statement of outstanding overpayments

 Priority Health Finance sends a monthly statement of the outstanding overpayment to the provider until the overpayment is settled and no longer has a balance due.